 Hacking the Network

-The network topology is a 3 rows by 4 columns grid.
+The network topology is a 3 rows by 4 columns grid (for 10 player games) and can reach 3×5 or 4×5 as the player count increases.
 When the game begins, NETSEC only has visibility to the entry point nodes (first column) and will gain visibility to other nodes only when they hack and obtain control (pwn) the target machine.
 Not all machines are guaranteed to be connected via a direct path to the Objective Node.

 AGENTs have full visibility of the network from the game start, so they should plan their strategy according to the generated network topology (especially considering potential choke points).